New York's 145th State Assembly district

 New York's 145th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Angelo Morinello since 2017.
+In 2026, he announced that he would not run for re-election.

 Geography

 2020s

 District 145 contains the town of Grand Island in Erie County and the western portion of Niagara County.
 It also includes a portion of the town of North Tonawanda.

 2010s

 District 145 contained the town of Grand Island in Erie County and the southern portion of Niagara County.